Preface

 $ echo "Hello" # Print a greeting to the display.

-), and the comment (everything after the #
+(Hello), and the comment (everything after the #).
+What if you really want

-, though?
+to echo a #, though?
 Quoting will help you here:

 $ echo "Sorry.
 All the microchips are gone.
 I got #hungry."